 Why should I use a learning management system?
 Why not old fashioned paper training material and exams?
 And red pens to correct the answers?
 Well, if you're responsible for the training in your company or your organisation, you know what a hassle old fashioned paper brings along.

 Don't know what an LMS is?
 Read what lms means first.

 History of LMS

 The history of learning management systems is a short history.
 Learning management system (LMS) has become increasingly attractive in the past few years.
 Technical innovations have redefined the teaching learning process.
 It all started in 1924 by the invention of the teaching machine.
 Slowly more inventions came on the market.
 From that moment on one invention after the other invention was born.
-I can’t give you all invention of learning management systems, otherwise your head will explode.
-Just a short overview with the most significant inventions.
-I hope you will get a better understanding of the short history after reading this article :-)
+I can’t give you all invention of learning management systems, otherwise your head will explode ;-)